code-423n4/2023-10-ethena/README.md

 - `EthenaMinting` admin - can set the maxMint/maxRedeem amounts per block and add or remove supported collateral assets and custodian addresses, grant/revoke roles
 - `GATEKEEPER_ROLE` - can disable minting/redeeming of `USDe` and remove `MINTER_ROLE` and `REDEEMER_ROLE` roles from authorized accounts

-- [ ] In the event of a DOS, could you outline a minimum duration after which you would consider a finding to be valid?
-This question is asked in the context of most systems' capacity to handle DoS attacks gracefully for a certain period.
-- [ ] Is any part of your implementation intended to conform to any EIP's?
-If yes, please list the contracts in this format:

-## Attack ideas (Where to look for bugs)
-*List specific areas to address - see [this blog post](https://medium.com/code4rena/the-security-council-elections-within-the-arbitrum-dao-a-comprehensive-guide-aa6d001aae60#9adb) for an example*

-## Main invariants
-*Describe the project's main invariants (properties that should NEVER EVER be broken).*

 ## Scoping Details
-[ ⭐️ SPONSORS: please confirm/edit the information below. ]

 ```
 - If you have a public code repo, please share it here: ethena.fi